lbutlr093/fitbit-data-analysis/README.md

 ## Steps
 1. Downloaded data from the "data export" section of fitbit.com
 2. Run the python script "process-raw-files.py" to split the .csv into output csv files for each section
-3. Load processed data files into their own mysql tables.
+3. Load the files through table loading R script

 TBD - Data analysis with R/SQL.